 Objective # Objective 1 By 2025, a minimum of 20 hectares of floodplain forest and riparian zones will be restored 2 By 2025, the amount of soil entering streams and rivers in restored riparian zones has declined by 50% or more 3 By 2025, 5 new businesses and/or community organizations will be engaged in NWAI restoration activities.
-4 By 2025, a minimum of 100 IAS-resistant trees have been identified and mapped as part of the Tree Resistance Program 5 By 2030, a minimum of 5,000 IAS-resistant trees have been planted by NWAI and partners 6 By 2025, the amount of private conservation land in the watershed has increased by a minimum by 62 ha (i.e. from 10.4 ha to 72.4 ha; the 62ha represents Marysville and Neils Flats).
-7 By 2030, a minimum of 50 private woodlot owners have been engaged in the LCP 8 By 2030, a minimum of 10 private woodlot owners self-identify as valuing mature Acadian Forest as a direct result of the LCP 9 By 2030, a minimum of 5 private woodlot owners are engaged in sustainable forest management as a direct result NWAI and partner engagement 10 By 2030, the percent of fish-passable road-stream crossings in the Nashwaak Watershed will increase by 3% (i.e. 13 road-stream crossing barriers remediated) 3 11 By 2025, the proportion of barrier removal / remediation projects undertaken through cost-sharing partnerships is >25%
+4 By 2025, a minimum of 100 IAS-resistant trees have been identified and mapped as part of the Tree Resistance Program 5 By 2030, a minimum of 5,000 trees have been planted by NWAI and partners toward achieving IAS-resistance 6 By 2025, the amount of private conservation land in the watershed has increased by a minimum by 62 ha (i.e. from 10.4 ha to 72.4 ha; the 62ha represents Marysville and Neils Flats).
+7 By 2030, a minimum of 5 private woodlot owners are engaged in sustainable forest management as a direct result NWAI and partner engagement 8 By 2030, the percent of fish-passable road-stream crossings in the Nashwaak Watershed will increase by 3% (i.e. 13 road-stream crossing barriers remediated) 9 By 2025, the proportion of barrier removal / remediation projects undertaken through cost-sharing partnerships is >25%

-The planning team decided not to develop objectives for Strategy 4 due to the tenuous assumptions around our ability to influence government decision makers, change human behavior through the upstream/downstream program, and measure interim outcomes for lobbying and advocacy.
+\The planning team decided not to develop objectives for Strategies 4 and 5 due to the tenuous assumptions around our ability to influence government decision makers, change human behavior through education and outreach programs, and measure interim outcomes for lobbying and advocacy.
 However, these will be reassessed in future iterations of the strategic plan, with the aim of developing objectives and measurable indicators.

-3 This value is a placeholder until a barrier prioritization analysis is conducted to determine the optimal number of barriers that, if removed or remediated, would achieve Goal #5 of opening up 110km of streams and rivers.
+&lt;sup>2 This value is a placeholder until a barrier prioritization analysis is conducted to determine the optimal number of barriers that, if removed or remediated, would achieve Goal #5 of opening up 110km of streams and rivers.